dianomic/storage-postgres/README.md

 dpkg: warning: while removing foglamp-storage-postgres, directory '/usr/local' not empty so not removed
 </pre>

+## Integration with FogLAMP

+In order to operate, the server requires an initialization SQL script, _init.sql_ that is installed with the FogLAMP Storage Plugin.
+The script is available on GitHub in the FogLAMP repository, and it must be copied (or installed) in _/usr/local/foglamp/plugins/storage/postgres_.

 ## Starting, Stopping and Managing the Database Server

 By default, the database server is installed in the _/usr/local/foglamp/plugins/storage/postgres/pgsql_.